Biden to use Florida trip to warn of GOP threat to Social Security and Medicare

 A White House study released Tuesday morning said 63 million Medicare beneficiaries, 89 million Medicaid beneficiaries and 65 million Social Security beneficiaries would have their benefits at risk.

-Biden has repeatedly pointed to Scott’s agenda from earlier this year, which included a proposal to sunset government programs every five years, meaning lawmakers would need to vote to extend Medicare and Social Security.
+Biden has repeatedly pointed to Scott’s agenda, released earlier this year, that included a proposal to sunset government programs every five years, meaning lawmakers would need to vote to extend Medicare and Social Security.

 The president has also cited comments earlier this year from Sen. Ron Johnson (R-Wis.), who suggested funding for Social Security and Medicare should be approved yearly through the budgeting process.